 - 1. Obtained an appraisal to determine the fair market value of the Property, which included consideration of any immovable fixtures and equipment as appropriate; - 2.
 Reviewed and approved the appraisal, and established the amount it believes to be just compensation; - 3.
 Determined the owner(s) of the Property by examining the county assessor's record and the title report; - 4.
-Made a written offer to the only known Heir and Devisee of the owner for the full amount of just compensation which was not less than the approved appraised value; and - 5.
+Made a written offer to the owner(s) for the full amount of just compensation which was not less than the approved appraised value; and - 5.
 Provided the Owner with a written statement of, and summary of the basis for, the amount established as just compensation with respect to the foregoing offer.